-Your vehicle is equipped with a computer which monitors operation of the fuel, ignition, and emission control systems.
+Your vehicle has a computer which monitors operation of the fuel, ignition, and emission control systems.

 This system is called OBD II (On-Board Diagnostics-Second Generation) and is intended to assure that emissions are at acceptable levels for the life of the vehicle, helping to produce a cleaner environment.
-The Check Engine light comes on to indicate that there is a problem and service is required.
+The check engine light comes on to indicate that there is a problem and service is required.
 Malfunctions often will be indicated by the system before any problem is apparent.
 This may prevent more serious damage to your vehicle.
 This system is also designed to assist your service technician in correctly diagnosing any malfunction.

-Notice: If you keep driving your vehicle with this light on, after awhile, your emission controls may not work as well, your fuel economy may not be as good, and your engine may not run as smoothly.
-This could lead to costly repairs that may not be covered by your warranty.
+Notice: If you keep driving your vehicle with this light on, after awhile, the emission controls might not work as well, your vehicle's fuel economy might not be as good, and the engine might not run as smoothly.
+This could lead to costly repairs that might not be covered by your warranty.

-It can be used to see when your engine has warmed up and to make sure your cooling system is operating properly.
-If the gage pointer moves into the shaded area, the engine coolant is too hot and the engine coolant temperature warning light will come on.
-See Engine Overheating on page 5-31 for more information.
-Notice: Modifications made to the engine, transmission, exhaust, intake, or fuel system of your vehicle or the replacement of the original tires with other than those of the same Tire Performance Criteria (TPC) can affect your vehicle's emission controls and may cause this light to come on.
+Notice: Modifications made to the engine, transmission, exhaust, intake, or fuel system of your vehicle or the replacement of the original tires with other than those of the same Tire Performance Criteria (TPC) can affect your vehicle's emission controls and can cause this light to come on.
 Modifications to these systems could lead to costly repairs not covered by your warranty.
-This may also result in a failure to pass a required Emission Inspection/Maintenance test.
-See Accessories and Modifications on page 5-3.
+This could also result in a failure to pass a required Emission Inspection/Maintenance test.
+See Accessories and Modifications on page 363.
 This light should come on briefly, as a check to show you it is working, as you start the engine.
 If the light does not come on, have it repaired.
 This light will also come on during a malfunction in one of two ways: